Esri/arcade-expressions/any/when_agegroup.md

 # when_agegroup

-This expression assigns a value of a certain age group based on the value of the column "age".
+This expression assigns a value of a certain age group based on the value of a number column.

 ## Use cases